Read the passage out loud with your tutor. The bolded words will be covered in this lesson.

 - [come up with 5-6 sentences using the phrases above]

 Tip: You may be wondering how you can learn these combinations.
-Unfortunately, there is no defined rules.
-You will have memorize them individually through repetition and practice.
+Unfortunately, there are no defined rules.
+You will have to memorize them individually through repetition and practice.

 Read the diagrams out loud with your tutor.